Medway Foundation Trust Privacy statement

 - under section 251 of the NHS Act 2006 to support essential medical research where it is not possible to use anonymised information and where obtaining consent is not practical.
 We may only share information under section 251 with bodies that are approved to receive such information.
 For more details please visit the Health Research Authority website;

 The Trust sends very little information overseas.
 Where we do, we check to ensure that the companies that we use have excellent information security standards and practice.
 We will tell you if your personal data is to be stored overseas.

 The Trust has recently endorsed the use of forward App as a means of facilitating clinicians’ discussion about patient care.
 All information stored on this App is stored on a secure server in the USA.
 The Trust had avoided transmitting data to the USA since the dissolution of the Safe Harbour agreement in 2015.
 However the new 2016 EU-US Privacy Shield arrangements now covers this data flow.

 How we keep your information safe and secure

 The Trust takes the protection of your personal information seriously.

-All our staff are regularly trained on the steps needed to keep patient information safe and secure.
+All our staff are trained annually using the NHS Digital training platform.
+This includes information on the steps needed to keep patient information safe and secure.
 Staff are only able to access patient information on a ‘need to know’ basis.

 The Trust ensures that patient information is stored and accessed securely, this means that our staff use passwords and other security measures to ensure that the ‘need to know’ philosophy is maintained.